-5. Pupils have high attendance, come to school on time and are punctual to lessons.
+5. Pupils have high attendance, within the context of the pandemic.
+They come to school on time and are punctual to lessons.
 When this is not the case, the school takes appropriate, swift and effective action.

 1. The school has high expectations for pupils' behaviour and conduct.
 These expectations are commonly understood and applied consistently and fairly.
 This is reflected in pupils' positive behaviour and conduct.
 Low-level disruption is not tolerated and pupils' behaviour does not disrupt lessons or the day-to-day life of the school.
 Leaders support all staff well in managing pupil behaviour.
 Staff make sure that pupils follow appropriate routines.